Xilinx/xup_aie_training/docs/report_issues.md

   - `lsb_release -a`
   - VCK5000 platform information

-Report the issue to your instructor or open a [new issue](https://github.com/Xilinx/xup_aie_training/issues).
+Report the issue to your instructor or open a [new issue](https://github.com/Xilinx/xup_aie_training/issues/new/choose).
 It is always a good idea to check previous issues in case that the issue has already been resolved.

+Please use the templates to provide enough information so the likelihood of getting a useful answer is higher.

 ---------------------------------------
 <p align="center">Copyright&copy; 2023 Advanced Micro Devices</p>